 - Omit the nuts if you want.
 I love either chopped walnuts or almonds in any muffin and they add amazing nutritional value.
 Use chopped pecans if you prefer them.

-If you can, do use buttermilk rather than switching it out for regular milk.
+- If you can, do use buttermilk rather than switching it out for regular milk.
 The buttermilk adds a nice richness to the muffins and helps to make them very tender and delicious.
+If you don't have buttermilk, sour your milk by adding a tablespoon of lemon juice then enough milk to make 1 cup.
+Let it stand for a few minutes to allow it to sour.